mgmarques/Databricks-Study-Cases/docs/governance_implementation.md

 ```

 So, the goal is simple**: move from ***“we define governance”*** to ***“governance is enforced by the platform”***

+To provide a guide that is not exhaustive, but practical, we will address our [Modern AI/ML-Ready Data Platform](https://github.com/mgmarques/Databricks-Study-Cases/blob/main/docs/Modern_Data_Architecture.md) and its every [layer](https://github.com/mgmarques/Databricks-Study-Cases/blob/main/docs/governance.md#on-our-architecture) as follows:
+* **What governance means in practice**
+* **Which tools implement it**
+* **Concrete code examples you could run today**

 ---
 # 1. Ingestion (Bronze)